 In September 2016, the Company was notified that it was awarded \$3,000 in funding under the Pennsylvania Redevelopment Assistance Capital Program to develop an underground coal mine in Somerset County subject to certain conditions, including but not limited to: (i) completing the Redevelopment Assistance application; (ii) confirmation that at least 50% of the required non-state funds necessary to complete the project are secured at the time of application; (iii) execution of a grant agreement; and (iv) commencement of construction within six months of the final grant agreement.
 Once all the conditions have been met, the grant will be released on a periodic basis and the Company will be reimbursed for certain expenditures.
-The Company will offset the receipts from this program against the capitalized development costs as they are received.
+In June 2018, the Company received notification that the conditions of the grant had been met and recognized a reduction to property, plant and equipment.
+The Company received 95% of the grant, or \$2,850, in July 2018.
+The remaining 5% will be received upon completion of the final grant audit.